mediocre/bloodhound/README.md

 ![Elvis Presley & Bloodhound - Photo - 1964](https://res.cloudinary.com/mediocre/image/upload/v1562632498/rpkudq0xpyysdty9nkzk.jpg)

-Bloodhound is a Node.js package that allows you to retrieve data from shipping carriers (DHL, FedEx, UPS, USPS) in a common format.
+Bloodhound is a Node.js package that allows you to retrieve tracking data from shipping carriers (DHL, FedEx, UPS, USPS) in a common format.

 This module was inspired by the excellent `shipit` module.
 We built Bloodhound to provide better support for parsing of timestamps (read more below).